-A: The student payments cover about 35% of the expenses that the boosters pay to support the band.
+A: The student payments cover about 13% of the expenses that the Boosters pay to support the band.
 Through fundraising and sponsorships we are able to ensure that we can support all the programs of the SMHS band department and keep the student payments low.

 Q: What if I can’t pay these fees or payments?

-A: If your student is on free or reduced lunch, speak with bookstore staff about waiving the participation fee and class fees.
-If you have difficulty with the other payments, please discuss this with the booster treasurer.
+A: If your student is on free or reduced lunch, speak with school administration about waiving the participation fee and class fees.
+If you have difficulty with the other payments, please discuss this with the Booster treasurer.
 We can work out a plan.
 We never want cost to be a reason for a student to not participate in band.

 Q: Do I have to pay for the marching uniforms?

-A: The warm weather uniform is included in the student payment and the student will keep these items.
+A: The warm weather uniform is included as part of the student payment and the student will keep these items.
 The Marching Matadors full uniforms are owned by the school and are used over multiple years.
 Students do not pay for these uniforms unless they are lost while in the student’s possession.
-Shoes and (if required) gloves will need to be purchased by the students and will also be theirs to keep.
+Shoes and gloves (if required) will need to be purchased by the students and will also be theirs to keep.

 The Marching Matador uniforms are dry cleaned as the band’s schedule permits.